minima-global/minidocs/docs/runanode/troubleshooting.md

 ```
 5. Set up your firewall by following the instructions on the [Linux Server](/docs/runanode/linux_vps) page (if not already set up).

+6. Reconnect your Incentive ID to your node

 ### Missed Incentive Rewards

 If you are running your node on a server, please follow the steps above to ensure you are on the right chain.